JerryXu09/KiwiSDR-Scheduled-Recorder/README.md

 - - -
 # English

-This user script is designed to work with KiwiSDR, allowing users to set start and stop times for recording, thereby automating the recording process.
-The script runs in a browser environment with Tampermonkey or a similar extension and interacts with KiwiSDR's interface by automatically clicking the record button.
+This Tampermonkey script is designed for KiwiSDR sites, allowing users to schedule the recording function.

 ## Features:
-- Automatically start and stop recording on KiwiSDR at scheduled times.
+- Automatically starts and stops recording on KiwiSDR at scheduled times, accurate to the second (precision depends on device time and delays caused by Kiwi's buffering).
-- By default, the script matches KiwiSDR proxy URLs (`*.proxy.kiwisdr.com`).
-If necessary, you can add other URLs to the script yourself.
+- Can automatically save the WF after recording ends, but **only for the last 300s**.
-- Automatically save WF after recorded.
+- By default, it matches KiwiSDR proxy URLs (*.proxy.kiwisdr.com); you can add other sites in the script if needed.
 - Simplifies the process of setting precise recording times.

-If you need to adapt this for more KiwiSDR sites, you can add a line at the beginning of the script:
+If you need to adapt to more KiwiSDR sites, add a line at the beginning of the script:
 ```
 // @match        https://irk.swl.su/*
 ```
 Where `https://irk.swl.su/*` can be changed to any KiwiSDR site you need.
-Pay attention to the http(s) protocol, wildcard `*`, and note that there is no need to add a port number.
+No need to include the port number.